PoisotLab/ms_network_prediction/manuscript.md

-networks,* where each species can be linked any other species, species (these are typically used to represent food webs), *bipartite networks* where there are two pools of species, and all interactions occur between species in each pool, are typically used for pairwise interactions (e.g. hosts and parasites, ), and *k-partite networks:,* which serve as a way to expand to more than two discrete sets of interacting species (e.g. parasitoid webs, seed dispersal networks, and pollination networks) [@Pocock2012RobRes].
+networks,* where each species can be linked any other species, species (these are typically used to represent food webs), *bipartite networks* where there are two pools of species, and all interactions occur between species in each pool, are typically used for pairwise interactions (e.g. hosts and parasites), and *k-partite networks:,* which serve as a way to expand to more than two discrete sets of interacting species (e.g. parasitoid webs, seed dispersal networks, and pollination networks) [@Pocock2012RobRes].

 Species interaction networks can also be used as means to quantify and understand _interaction strength_.
 Interaction strength, unlike the qualitative presence or absence an interaction, is a continuous measurement which attempts to quantify the effect of one species on another.